Home » Barcelona » Barcelona Zoo tickets

 La Granja (Farm) cafe

-La Granja or the Farm cafe located next to the children’s playground at the Zoo farm offers fresh pizzas, salads, sandwiches, and sides.
+La Granja, or the Farm cafe, is located next to the children’s playground at the farm and offers fresh pizzas, salads, sandwiches, and sides.

-Their signature dish and the big draw for hungry visitors is the rotisserie chicken.
+The rotisserie chicken is their signature dish and the big draw for hungry visitors.

 The café has gluten-free options and a children’s menu.